KatrinaaDing/Ability-Plus-frontend/deployment-instruction.md

 npm --version
 ```

 If terminal says `command not found: npm`, please follow the following instruction to install `npm`.
-Otherwise, you skip the installation and head to [Install `npx`](#2.6-install-npx).
+Otherwise, you skip the installation and head to [2.6 Install npx](#install-npx).